 Enrolled students are assessed an Equipment Renewal and Replacement Fee each semester.
-This fee is used to replace obsolete equipment with new equipment and cover costs of equipment repairs.
+This fee is for the purchase, lease, and maintenance of equipment which provide a primary benefit to education programs.

 Student Union Fee

-Each semester students are assessed a fee pledged for the operation of the Student Union.
-Students enrolled for less than four credit hours pay a reduced fee.
+Each semester students are assessed a fee pledged for operations of the Student Union.

 Students are assessed a computer fee to cover the expense of student used computer equipment and labs.

-Students enrolled at MSU Billings are assessed a fee to subsidize the University’s athletic department and associated activities.
-Students enrolled for seven credits or less pay a reduced athletic fee.
-Online only students outside of the following counties DO NOT pay this fee: Yellowstone, Carbon, Treasure, Musselshell, Golden Valley, Stillwater, and Bighorn.
+This fee entitles students to athletic events and supports athletic facilities and operations.
+Online programs only students outside of the following counties DO NOT pay this fee: Yellowstone, Carbon, Treasure, Musselshell, Golden Valley, Stillwater, and Bighorn.